anvilco/apollo-server-plugin-introspection-metadata/README.md

       }
     },
     Mutation: {
-      // Mutations you define end up as Fields in the Mutation Type, so this
+      // Mutations you've defined end up as Fields in the Mutation Type, so
-      // structure follows that pattern
+      // this structure follows that pattern
       fields: {
         myMutation: {
           // Arbitrary metadata about the myMutation Mutation